Expurple/smawg/README.md

 ### Missing features

-* Asset files for standard game maps and setups.
+* Asset files for standard 2-, 4- and 5-player setups.
 * Unique effects for each Race and Special Power.

 ### Future plans

 * Options for more machine-readable CLI output.
 * In-house AI and GUI examples.
+* Better support for expansions.

 ## Requirements